Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/overhead_indicators.md

 See [3.1.2 Flight Controls, Angle of Attack System section](../../systems/flight_controls_gear/flight_controls.md#angle-of-attack-system) for details.

-> 💡 The AoA Indexers are lit even with the gear up.
+> 💡 The AoA Indexers are only lit with the right gear down.